dr-matt-smith/pandoc-thesis-template/README.md

 Github actions runs a Linux machine and runs [PanDoc](https://pandoc.org/) and [Latex](https://www.latex-project.org/) and builds the PDF from the files !

-## add / remove chapters from your thesis
+## Add / remove chapters from your thesis

-Add / remove chapters/appendices from the XX folder.
-But you must also update file `` to match the sequence of chapters/appendices you want.
+Add / remove chapters/appendices from the `.github/workflows` folder.
+But you must also update file `generate_pdf.yml` to match the sequence of chapters/appendices you want.

 ![update actions YAML when add-remove chapters and appendices](figures/add_remove_chapters.png)